 Another variation of this technique is to top it off with 5 things you can do in the near future that will make you feel good.

 Pretty easy right?
 The 5-4-3-2-1 psychological sensory grounding technique can help you instantly in moments of panic, anxiety, and overwhelmingly uncontrollable negative thoughts.
 In fact, it is a common coping technique many therapists teach their clients.
+When your mind disconnects and flies away from reality, grounding it using the 5 senses will bring you back into the present moment with a sense of calm.

 Perhaps that is enough for you; but if you are like me, you might want to know why this technique works and why it has gained popular attention.